What Can Go Wrong with Home Heating Systems in Melbourne

 If you have a gas, hydronic or reverse-cycle heating system in your home, the last thing you need is for it to stop working in the middle of a Melbourne winter!
 Unfortunately this does happen, which means it’s important to always use your system correctly and to keep it in good condition to prevent such problems occurring.

-Still, even in well-maintained systems things can go wrong, so it’s important to recognise problem signs in your home heating in Melbourne.
+Still, even in well-maintained systems things can go wrong, so it’s important to recognise problem signs in your home heating.

 Gas heaters may be either flued or un-flued.
 In a system without a flue, the fumes are not expelled outside through a chimney or flue, and this could lead to indoor air pollution if they are not used safely and correctly.
 This in turn can lead to home occupants suffering headaches or feeling unwell, or to a build-up of moisture and mould inside the building.